scalabli/quo/docs/prompt.rst

 .. code:: python

    import quo

-   from quo import prompt, echo
-   prompt('Please enter a valid integer', type=int)
+   quo.prompt('Please enter a valid integer', type=int)

 Additionally, the type will be determined automatically if a default value is provided.
 For instance, the following will only accept floats: